takenet/messaginghub-client-csharp/docs/en/7-hosting.md

 ## Publishing your application

 In order to have your application hosted, you need to publish it in a server running the *Messaging Hub Application Activator* service.
 This service will scan a *MessagingHubApplications* folder and execute a *mhh.exe* process for each subfolder found.
-In this way, if your application is named *MyApp* and a MyApp folder exists in the *MessagingHubApplications* folder, containing your *Class Library* and your *application.json* file, when any chances are detected in the *application.json* file, your application will be reloaded.
-A fille named *output.txt* will be created and updated in that folder to reflect the console output of your application.
+In this way, if your application is named *MyApp* and a MyApp folder exists in the *MessagingHubApplications* folder, containing your *Class library* and your *application.json* file, when any chances are detected in the *application.json* file, your application will be reloaded.
+A file named *output.txt* will be created and updated in that folder to reflect the console output of your application.

 ### Manually publishing your application